 Certain travel insurance policies include benefits that cover missing passports, travel documents, credit cards and cash.
 This cover does come with very stringent conditions, as a norm.
 Cover under the theft or damage to baggage and personal items benefit covers any reasonable costs to replace a passport as a result of accidental damage, theft, or permanent loss of the passport while abroad.
 Costs are covered to replace travel documents such as a visa that are lost, stolen or damaged while on your person.
 Costs resulting from the fraudulent use of the documents by a third party are also covered.

-Standard Exclusions on a Travel insurance policy
+Standard Exclusions on Denmark’s Travel and Health insurance policy

 Every insurance policy will have specific exclusions which means these risks or eventualities are not covered by the policy.
 When considering Denmark insurance, know that the following will be standard exclusions on most travel insurance policies: